MSc PalaeobiologyFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The degree is research-based, and about half of our graduates go on to academic careers, usually starting with a PhD.
+The degree is research-based and many of our graduates go on to academic careers, usually starting with a PhD.
 The MSc is focused on methods and you will learn the latest quantitative and analytical techniques which are highly sought after by PhD supervisors across the world.

 The training in professional skills, including writing scientific papers, is also highly regarded.
 Some students have used the MSc as a means to go on to careers in museums, science policy, the media and education and now hold senior positions as curators and collection managers in national and regional museums.
 Graduates also work in making scientific documentaries, or are involved in science education at all levels.